lruepke/HTF_lecture/source/lectures/L_PROJECTS/Project2.rst

 Background reading
 ------------------

-    * :cite:`andersen2015` illustrates the problem for the Logatchev field
+    * :cite:`Andersen2017` flow modeling of a cooling intrusion for the Logatchev field
-    * :cite:`driesner2010` explains relationship between vent temperature and permeability
-    * :cite:`deMartin2007` background paper on detachment faulting at the TAG vent field
-    * :cite:`McCaig2007` :cite:`McCaig2010` more paper on fluid flow along detachments
+    * :cite:`Aarnes2010` :cite:`Iyer2017` :cite:`Galerne2019` paper on modeling sill intrusion into sedimentary basins
+    * :cite:`Svensen2004` landmark paper on the relationship between sill intrusion into organic sediments, greenhouse gas relase, and climate change as well as mass extinctions.